 December 16, 2021 - The EMA advised that Paxlovid should be administered as soon as possible after a diagnosis of COVID-19 and within five days of the start of symptoms.
 The EMA issued this advice to support national authorities who may decide on the possible early use of the medicine before marketing authorization.
 If authorized, PAXLOVID could be prescribed as an at-home treatment to high-risk patients at the first sign of infection, potentially helping patients avoid severe illness, which can lead to hospitalization and death.
 PAXLOVID is also being studied in adults at risk of progressing to severe illness and adults exposed to the virus through household contacts.

-November 16, 2021 - Pfizer Inc. announced it is seeking Emergency Use Authorization of its investigational oral antiviral candidate, PAXLOVID™ (PF-07321332; ritonavir), for the treatment of mild to moderate COVID-19 in patients at increased risk of hospitalizations or death.
-Rolling submission of non-clinical data for PAXLOVID was initiated with the U.S. FDA in October 2021.
+November 16, 2021 - Pfizer Inc. announced it is seeking Emergency Use Authorization for its investigational oral antiviral candidate, PAXLOVID™ (PF-07321332; ritonavir), for the treatment of mild to moderate COVID-19 in patients at increased risk of hospitalizations or death.

-November 16, 2021 - Pfizer Inc. and the Medicines Patent Pool announced the signing of a voluntary license agreement for Pfizer's COVID-19 oral antiviral treatment candidate PF-07321332, which is administered in combination with low dose ritonavir (PF-07321332; ritonavir).
-The agreement will enable MPP to facilitate additional production and distribution of the investigational antiviral, pending regulatory authorization or approval, by granting sub-licenses to qualified generic medicine manufacturers to facilitate greater access to the global population.
+November 16, 2021 - Pfizer Inc. and the Medicines Patent Pool announced the signing of a voluntary license agreement for Pfizer's COVID-19 oral antiviral treatment candidate PF-07321332.

 November 10, 2021 - The journal Nature published an article: COVID antiviral pills: what scientists still want to know.